spatialos/gdk-for-unity/docs/content/system-update-order.md

-**Warning:** The [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).
+**Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).

 -----

-## System update order in the SpatialOS GDK for Unity
+## ECS: System update order

 Unity provides attributes to define the [update order of systems](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/content/ecs_in_detail.md#system-update-order).
 These attributes are: `UpdateInGroup`, `UpdateBefore` and `UpdateAfter`.
 > Note: You can only have one attribute of each type assigned to a system.
 If multiple are assigned they might override each other.